lihaoyi/macropy/readme.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>> import macropy.core.console
 0=[]=====> MacroPy Enabled <=====[]=0
->>> from macropy.macros2.tracing import macros, trace
+>>> from macropy.macros.tracing import macros, trace
 >>> trace([x*2 for x in range(3)])
 range(3) -> [0, 1, 2]
 x*2 -> 0